 Security is paramount, so enabling Two-Factor Authentication (2FA) on your ChurchTrac account adds an extra level of protection.
 This feature helps ensure that only authorized users can access your data, providing peace of mind.

-Two-Factor Authentication works by requiring two forms of identification before granting access to your account—your regular password and a secondary code sent to you via email or SMS.
+Two-Factor Authentication works by requiring two forms of identification before granting access to your account—your regular password and a secondary code sent to you via email, SMS, or through voice call.
 This adds an additional layer of security beyond just your password.
-ChurchTrac supports two types of MFA: Email and SMS.
+ChurchTrac supports two types of MFA: Email and SMS/Voice Call.

 To enable Two-Factor Authentication (2FA) in ChurchTrac, start by navigating to the Settings screen.